Focus Music and Binaural Beats: What the Science Actually Says

 Despite the Mozart effect’s debunking, music does influence cognitive performance through several real mechanisms:

 Mood effects.
-Music that improves mood reliably improves performance on tasks where positive affect is helpful — creative work, tasks requiring broad associative thinking.
+Music that improves mood reliably improves performance on tasks where positive affect is helpful, such as creative work or tasks requiring broad associative thinking.
 The effect is mood-mediated: the same music that elevates mood for one person may not for another.

 Arousal effects.
 Upbeat, fast-tempo music increases heart rate and arousal.
 For tasks requiring energy and persistence (exercise, monotonous work), this can be beneficial.